Kent County Teen Film Festival

 - Unless relevant to the plot, please do not include bloopers in your submitted film.

-- Films may be up to 10 minutes in length including credits.
+- Films may be no more than 10 minutes in length including credits.

 - Each filmmaker may submit up to, and no more than, two films.